spacecraft-repl/SpaceCraft/README.md

 ```
 docker images
 ```
-If the build succeeds, run to following to launch the application:
+If the build succeeds, execute the following command to launch the application:

 ```
 docker run -p 80:3000 -d spacecraft-app